Published October 18, 2024 • 9 Min Read

 How is a savings account different from a chequing account?

-A savings account, meanwhile, is meant to park your money.
-Typically, you would deposit money into a savings account but only withdraw it when you’re ready to use the funds you have accumulated within it – like for a big purchase or to cover an expense you didn’t plan for.
+A place to park your money: Typically, you would deposit money into a savings account but only withdraw it when you’re ready to use the funds you have accumulated within it – like for a big purchase or to cover an expense you didn’t plan for

-With savings accounts, meanwhile, you will typically earn interest on your balance.
-How much interest you earn depends on the type of account you have.
-Because a savings account isn’t meant for daily transactions, it will typically charge you for withdrawals or purchases made from the account – deposits, however, are free.
+Transactions for a fee: Because a savings account isn’t meant for daily transactions, it will typically charge you for withdrawals or purchases made from the account – deposits, however, are free

 How does interest work on a savings account?